aragon/hack/docs/cli-main-commands.md

 sidebar_label: Main commands
 ---

-This are general purpose commands that will help you to set up and interact with your development environment.
+These are general purpose commands that will help you to set up and interact with your development environment.

 ## aragon run